 Here’s another truth: Even happy couples can experience these complications.
 Sex incorporates psychology, biology, and sociology so more factors than simply “being a happy couple” determine your sex life.

 Imagine marriage as a functioning human body with different facets and multiple factors that determine health.
-Checking your level of health can be done in different ways too.
+San Diego Christian Counseling suggests that checking your level of health can be done in different ways too.
 You can check heart rate, breathing, blood pressure, temperature and more.

 The same goes for a marriage.
 Don’t use sex as the only way to determine your long term viability; complications don’t prove you have a bad marriage.
 But of course, it’s frustrating and can be damaging, just like an unchecked fever can lead to more issues.
 It could be a sign of deeper needs such as the desire to be understood.